-The inspiring ethereal blue and white traditional style elegant kitchen in the 2017 Southeastern Designer Showhouse left an indelible impression on Hello Lovely readers.
-Followers keep clamoring for the design ingredients for the showstopping timeless blue kitchen and dining area designed by Matthew Quinn of Design Galleria and decorated by Lauren DeLoach Interiors.
+The inspiring, ethereal, and timeless blue kitchen in the 2017 Southeastern Designer Showhouse left an indelible impression on Hello Lovely readers.
+Followers keep clamoring for the design elements in the showstopping timeless blue kitchen and dining area designed by Matthew Quinn of Design Galleria and decorated by Lauren DeLoach Interiors.
 So here we go again!
 You get the inside scoop, and I wonder who will be designing a pretty blue kitchen in our midst?

 BONUS #1!!!!
 A beautiful video as well as short interview here:

 Interview With Lauren DeLoach

 Interior designer Lauren DeLoach, graciously shared essential decor SECRETS behind this project as well as key design ingredients.

 What design objectives guided the kitchen and pantry design?